jfmartinz/jfmartinz/README.md

 I actively participate in and contribute to OPEN-SOURCE and [HACKATHONS](https://mlh.io/).
 This helps me stay updated in the field, build my online presence, make friends, and build my skills and knowledge while having fun.

-If you're interested in Open-Source, Hackathons, or in Web, feel free to reach out or connect with me.

 <br>

 > 🌐 Connect with  [**Me**](https://linktr.ee/jfmartinz)